-60. Some people avoid foods or restrict their intake because they find it hard to recognise when they are hungry.
-Over the past month, how difficult do you think this has been for your child?
-Rating:
+60. Some people avoid foods or restrict their intake because they find it hard to know when they are hungry.
+Over the past month, how difficult has this been for your child?

 - 0 No difficulty recognizing hunger

-- 1 -
+- 1-

 - 2 Slight difficulty recognizing hunger

 - 3 -

 - 4 Moderate difficult recognizing hunger

 - 5 -

 - 6 Does not recognize hunger at all

-61. Over the past month, how often has your child forgotten to eat or find it difficult to make time to eat if left to his/her own devices?
+61. Over the past month, how often has your child forgotten to eat or found it difficult to make time to eat when left to his/her own devices?
+Rating:

-- 0 Never forgets or doesn't make time to eat - 1 -
+0 - Never forgets or doesn't make time to eat

-- 2 Sometimes forgets or doesn't make time to eat - 3 - - 4 Often forgets or doesn't make time to eat - 5 - - 6 Always forgets or doesn't make time to eat
+2 - Sometimes forgets or doesn't make time to eat

+- 4 Often forgets or doesn't make time to eat - 5 - - 6 Always forgets or doesn't make time to eat

-62. Over the past month, how often do you think that your child has looked forward to eating (even if just preferred food) before mealtimes?
+62. Over the past month, how often has your child looked forward to eating (even if just preferred food) before mealtimes?